-The section of the A889 which spans the River Truim has a high risk of river flooding, which means that each year, this area has a 10% chance of flooding.
+Numerous sections of the A9 carriageway within the scheme extents have a high risk of river flooding, which means that each year, these areas have a 10% chance of flooding.

-Works are restricted to the made ground of the A889 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 2 nights.
-Traffic management will consist of lane closures with 3-way temporary traffic lights and a 10mph convoy.
-Where required, alternative pedestrian routes will be included in the traffic management setup, to minimise impact of the works on NMUs.
+Works are restricted to the made ground of the A9 carriageway and traffic management will be designed in line with existing guidance.
+The proposed works are anticipated to last 4 nights.
+TM is still to be confirmed however it is anticipated that this will consist of single lane closures facilitated by 2-way TTLs and a convoy system.